NCAA GameBreaker 2003

-NCAA GameBreaker 2003 is a 2002 American football video game developed by Red Zone Interactive and 989 Sports and published by Sony Computer Entertainment for the PlayStation 2.
+NCAA GameBreaker 2003 is a 2002 American football video game developed by San Diego Studio under the Red Zone Interactive and 989 Sports names and published by Sony Computer Entertainment for the PlayStation 2.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 Dr. Zombie of GamePro said of the game, "It doesn't deserve starter status because its competition has a bigger head start with their titles, but it's definitely a big step in the right direction to contend for console dominance next year and beyond."
 (Note: GamePro gave the game 4/5 for graphics, sound, control, and fun factor.)